-Like SPORT PPW, the InShape Prevention Plus Wellness program was evaluated in a number of research studies funded by NIH.
-The results of these studies presented below were published in the Annals of Behavioral Medicine, Preventive Medicine, Journal of Adolescent Health, and Journal of American College Health.
+Like SPORT PPW, the InShape Prevention Plus Wellness program was evaluated in a number of published research studies.
+The results of these studies presented below were published in the Annals of Behavioral Medicine, Preventive Medicine, Journal of Adolescent Health, Journal of American College Health and Preventive Medicine Reports.

 An initial study published in the Annals of Behavioral Medicine evaluated the InShape PPW program with over 300 college students and showed that, compared to a control group, young adults given the brief wellness-based lesson significantly (https://www.ncbi.nlm.nih.gov/pubmed/18800217):

 - reduced frequency and heavy use of alcohol,